JeremiasRy/img-to-ascii-fullstack/backend/README.md

 Returns picture converted to ASCII art with the expected dimensions as List<string> where every object in the collection is a row in the picture.

 ## To run
-run `dotnet restore` in this folder after that you should be able to `dotnet run` or just open the project in visual studio and press play.
+run `dotnet restore` in `img-to-ascii-fullstack/backend/backend` after that you should be able to `dotnet run` or just open the project in visual studio and press play.